Check Point and Firebox BOVPN Integration Guide

 - Click Apply.

-- Repeat Steps 3–8 to create another network Object, which is the internal Network IP address for the Check Point device.
+- Repeat Steps 3–8 to create another network Object, which is the internal Network IP address protected by the Check Point device.

 Next, configure the VPN Site: